Nurse Residency Program at Brooks Rehabilitation

 Shadow Experiences

-Nursing residents will have a variety of unique shadow experiences with Brooks team members.
-Shadow experiences are in addition to the general orientation, residency classes and unit orientation with their preceptor.
-The experiences include:
+Nursing residents will participate in various shadow experiences with Brooks team members.
+These sessions supplement general orientation, residency classes and unit-based preceptorships.

 • Wound care